RetroAchievements/docs/docs/orphaned/combining-flags.md

+---
+title: Combining Flags
+description: `ResetIf` and `PauseIf` can be applied to a condition following any number of `AddHits`, `AddSource`, or `SubSource` conditions.
+---

 # Combining Flags

 `ResetIf` and `PauseIf` can be applied to a condition following any number of `AddHits`, `AddSource`, or `SubSource` conditions.